HaroldChen19/GaussianVTON/README.md

 ## Acknowledgements

-GaussianVTON is built on top of [GaussianEditor](https://github.com/buaacyw/GaussianEditor)and [Ladi-VTON](https://github.com/miccunifi/ladi-vton).
+GaussianVTON is built on top of [GaussianEditor](https://github.com/buaacyw/GaussianEditor) and [Ladi-VTON](https://github.com/miccunifi/ladi-vton).
 Thanks for their awesome work!

 ## Citation